 People with sickle cell disease (SCD) are afflicted on two fronts – one by having a serious, chronic condition that inflicts pain and other complications – the other by a fragmented system of care.

-Even though we know what causes SCD, there is only one approved treatment and no widely available cures.
+Even though we know what causes SCD, there are only two FDA-approved treatments, and no widely available cures.
 Individuals with SCD suffer from severe pain and infections with devastating complications such as brain injury, stroke, organ damage, and premature death.
 People with SCD are often unable to access quality care and the treatments they need.

 The status quo is unacceptable, and we are setting out to change it.